Our Story Ms. Jo and Me. Our Story of one girl who had the courage to ask and one wonderful Lady who had the courage to say YES!

 We run around town, we talk, we pray, she encourages, I have heard a thousand stories and I love each and every one of them.
 I have learned how to love my husband, my husband LOVES her too!!!
 My kids WILLINGLY do yardwork because, in moments where we are resting, we all sit on the back porch and we just listen to her wisdom.
 In the first place, she exudes the Proverbs 31 woman.
 Now, she is the living example of the Titus 2 command.

 He Created Her for Me and Me for Her

 The Lord knew I needed her and she needed me.
 I’m blessed to help her in any way possible because I can never repay her for her love and graciousness she has shown me, my husband, and my children.
 She will forever be a part of my heart and my family.
 Oh, how I love that woman.
 Oh, I am thankful that the Lord granted me the desires of my heart and brought forth the most precious mentor and friend a girl could ever have.
 She’s my Lady.
 She’s my person.

-I encourage those who are curious about being a mentor or is in need of a mentor to pray for the Lord to meet those needs and to raise up those who can mentor.
+I encourage those who are curious about being a mentor.
+Honestly, if you need a mentor, pray for the Lord to meet those needs.
+He will raise up those who can mentor.
 You don’t have to be 80 to be a mentor.
 You just need to have a willing spirit to vest in the lives of others.